vikchupak/AWS/services/databases/sql/AmazonRDS.md

   - Serverless distributed SQL database
   - **Engine**
     - **Custom AWS-built PostgreSQL-compatible** [(Amazon Aurora DSQL)](https://aws.amazon.com/rds/aurora/dsql/)
+  - Aurora DSQL is closer in concept to Amazon DynamoDB (serverless scaling) than to traditional Amazon Aurora clusters
 - **Amazon Aurora Global Database**
   - Provisioned
   - Only **one primary instance** in **a Primary Region** for **writes**